 Its 40 Unique Shades Are Consistent Across Products

-"We're about complexions and that's why we started," explains Casale when discussing the brand's impressive range in skin tone offerings.
-The Cover FX line offers 40 unique shades that are consistent across its formulations.
+The Cover FX line offers 40 unique shades that are consistent across all formulations.

-Drawing on his years of color matching, Casale created a collection that spans from the lightest shade he's ever matched to the darkest shade he's ever matched.
-Every shade in between is a step down by 3%.
+Drawing on his years of color matching, Casale created a collection that spans the lightest to the darkest shades he's ever matched.
+Every shade in between is a step down by three percent.
 A few years ago, Casale reformulated everything, changing the shading system to neutral, gold, and pink.
-"You can buy liquid foundation, pressed mineral foundation, and cream foundation in the same shade," says Casale.
+"You can buy liquid foundation, pressed mineral foundation, and cream foundation in the same shade," Casale says.
 "So if you're N30, you're N30 across the board.
 You can buy every product we have in N30, and it's for you."

 Its Name Plays on a Formula

-"Cover FX was the fourth name we came up with," recalls Casale.
+"Cover FX was the fourth name we came up with," Casale recalls.
 "When you're trademarking a name, you come up with ideas, you can't just have one, you have to have many."
 In terms of the meaning, the brand's name references the company's formulaic beginnings in more ways than one.
-"The idea was coverage and F stands for foundation and X stands for unknown," Casale explains.
+"The idea was coverage, and F stands for foundation, and X stands for unknown," Casale explains.
 "Like in mathematics, X can be anything."

 The Products Are Multifunctional